toasted226/downloads-sorter/README.md

 ## How it works

 The sorter works by reading in your configuration, watching your downloads folder for any file creation, and moving files to their respective folders whenever a change has been detected.
 When a file is being downloaded, the sorter ignores the creation of any temporary files like .tmp and .crdownload on Windows to ensure your download is not interrupted.
 The downloaded file will thereafter be moved into its respective folder.
 If the files type is not specified in configuration, it will be moved into a folder labelled 'Other'.

 Typically, this kind of automation would be written in a small and simple language like Python - but I decided to write this in Rust both to minimise the performance hit that the watching and sorting process would incur, and also to avoid the need for any other external dependencies to be installed.
 As such, in my testing, it has virtually no memory or CPU footprint.
 I measured at maximum 1.1MB of memory usage, and negligable CPU usage.

 Once the program is running, you won't notice its existence.
 You can terminate it by finding and killing the process.
 On Windows, this will be done in Task Manager.

 ## Cross-platform Capabilities

 I have tested this on both Windows 11 and Linux (NixOS 24.05 Uakari), and it works as expected.
-It should work on MacOS as well, but I have not tested it there.
+It should theoretically work on MacOS as well, but I have not tested it there.

 ### NixOS
 This program relies on the XDG_DOWNLOAD_DIR environment variable being set.
 If you're on NixOS and the program is failing to detect your Downloads directory, try adding `xdg-user-dirs` to your NixOS configuration, running `xdg-user-dirs-update` and restarting your shell.